feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-file_url | String | The URL to the filled out PDF document
+file_url | String | The URL to the filled out document

 # Forms